automationmojo/automationkit/README.md

 *Note:* This package is progressing quickly but is not yet ready for full production environments.

 # Description
 The **Automation Kit** is a python toolkit for building distributed automated task and testing systems.
-It goes beyond the capabilities of other task and test automation frameworks by providing an object oriented framework that can be utilized to easily customize the orchestration of tasks and tests across a collection of integrated resources.
+It goes beyond the capabilities of other task and test automation frameworks by providing a hybrid approach that allows for dependency injection, similar to pytest, combined with and object oriented framework that can be utilized to easily customize the orchestration of tasks and tests across a collection of integrated resources.
 Because the **Automation Kit** is built from the start with distributed automation in mind, it can help you quickly get distributed automated systems up and running that are based on a tested and proven set of object patterns and APIs.

 # Design Philosophies
 This section covers some of the important design features of the **Automation Kit** framework.

 ## Large Scale
 The **Automation Kit** is designed for enterprise level distributed automation *"at scale"*.
 The term *"at scale"* refers not only to a larger collection of enterprise resources but also refers to the fact that the **Automation Kit** helps to setup patterns that will support working in a very large code base.
 The size of a code base that you might see associated with large enterprise level projects.
-The **Automation Kit** support working in large code bases by helping to establish good code organizational patterns and abstractions that support characteristics that:
+The **Automation Kit** supports working in large code bases by helping to establish good code organizational patterns and abstractions that support characteristics that:

 * make it easier to learn and work in the code base
 * make the code base easier to maintain